-During the year ended December 31, 2022, the Food Bank entered into an agency transaction with one of its partner agencies and CDSS.
-During the year ended December 31, 2023, the Food Bank received a cash advance from CDSS which is included on the statement of financial position as funds held for others with a corresponding liability of funds due to others.
+The Food Bank has an agency transaction with one of its partner agencies and CDSS.
+During the year ended December 31, 2023, the Food Bank received a cash advance from CDSS which is included on the December 31, 2024 and 2023 statements of financial position as funds held for others with a corresponding liability of funds due to others.
 The partner agency submits requests for reimbursement of allowable expenses directly to the Food Bank.